ZephyrTransport/zephyr-website/election-2020.md

 One of the most important aspects of being a member of the Zephyr Foundation is having a vote in the annual Zephyr Board election.
 Our board is elected every June according to our bylaws.

-To be eligible to vote you must be a member in good standing as of **October 15, 2021** You can become a member or renew your membership at <a href="/membership/">zephyrtransport.org/membership</a>.
+To be eligible to vote you must be a member in good standing as of **June 10, 2020.** You can become a member or renew your membership at <a href="/membership/">zephyrtransport.org/membership</a>.

-This year's election will take place on **November 12th**.
+This year's election will take place on **August 4th**.

-## Nominations for Board members open on October 6
+## Nominations for Board members are closed.

-Anyone can submit nominations for the Zephyr Board; nominations for 2021 board members are due by October 27, 2021.
+Anyone can submit nominations for the Zephyr Board; nominations for 2020 board members were due by June 10th 2020.
 Nominees will be asked if they accept the nomination and then will be given an opportunity to prepare statements in support of their nomination before the election.

-## 2021 Election Process
+## 2020 Election Process

 ### I. Open Seats